StoneStepsInc/fit/README.md

 ### Windows

-Current source requires Visual Studio 2019 to build.
-It uses Nuget package for database access, reading EXIF and computing SHA-256 hashes.
+Current source requires Visual Studio 2022 to build.
+The project is set up to use Nuget packages for all dependencies.

 ### Linux

-Current source compiles on Linux, but very little testing was done to verify the results.
+Current source compiles on Linux, but very little testing is done to verify the results.

-A few development packages need to be installed (e.g. `sqlite-devel` on Fedora).
-See Docker files in `devops` for a list of packages required to build on various Linux flavors.
+For a list of packages required to build the project on some of the Linux flavors, see Docker files in the `devops` directory.

-Libraries that are not available as development packages can be obtained with `get-*` scripts from the `devops` directory, such as `devops/get-isa-l_crypto`.
+Dependencies that are not available as development packages can be obtained with `get-*` scripts from the `devops` directory, such as `devops/get-isa-l_crypto`.

 ## License